Code-Institute-Submissions/Life-Hax/README.md

   - https://www.youtube.com/watch?v=VWUJQqljHzI&t
   - https://www.youtube.com/watch?v=9R-Ll6odFw8&t
   - https://www.youtube.com/watch?v=VlBkKbK4rok
-- __The code for the media queries was taken from a W3schools tutorial: https://www.w3schools.com/css/css_rwd_mediaqueries.asp
+- __The code for the media queries was taken from a W3schools tutorial: https://www.w3schools.com/css/css_rwd_mediaqueries.asp__
--Some of the code that was used to keep my footer at the bottom of the page taken from this forum post on Stack overflow: https://stackoverflow.com/questions/18739937/how-to-keep-footer-at-bottom-of-screen__
+- __Some of the code that was used to keep my footer at the bottom of the page taken from this forum post on Stack overflow: https://stackoverflow.com/questions/18739937/how-to-keep-footer-at-bottom-of-screen__

 ### Media
 - __The images below the welcome and about section was taken from Pexels:https://www.pexels.com/__